 At one point in time, Vitamin D was not only seen as the prevention, treatment or cure for COVID, but for everything from heart attack to cancer!

 From early in the pandemic, researchers studied people who got COVID and found that those with low levels of vitamin D did worse than those who were not deficient in the vitamin.
 These unscientific observations ignored the fact that people with low vitamin D levels are more often older and sicker than the general population and will most likely have worse outcomes if they catch COVID.

 At this point in time, accumulated results from properly run randomized trials have shown that vitamin D does not help prevent, treat or cure COVID nor is it recommended for the prevention, treatment or cure of several other diseases it was tested for.

 Science-based evidence from properly controlled randomized trials is really the only way we can know what works, before millions, if not billions of dollars are spent on a specific treatment.
-Below are some results of randomized clinical trials involving vitamin D with COVID and some other diseases:
+Below are some results of randomized clinical trials (as of November 2022) involving vitamin D with COVID and some other diseases:

 Vitamin D plays an essential role in our bodies by absorbing calcium from our intestines, which is absolutely necessary for proper bone strength.
 Our bodies can only absorb calcium, the primary component of bone, when vitamin D is present.
 Vitamin D also regulates many other cellular functions in our bodies.

 Direct sunlight will convert a chemical in our skin into an active form of vitamin D (calciferol).
 The use of sunscreen can diminish the effect, but the risk of skin cancer is always present as well.